Jeffersonian democracy: Economics

-However, Jefferson was of the belief that a tax on income as well as consumption would constitute excessive taxation, writing in an 1816 letter:... if the system be established on the basis of Income, and his just proportion on that scale has been already drawn from every one, to step into the field of Consumption and tax special articles ... is doubly taxing the same article.
-For that portion of Income with which these articles are purchased, having already paid its tax as Income, to pay another tax on the thing it purchased, is paying twice for the same thing; it is an aggrievance on the citizens who use these articles in exoneration of those who do not, contrary to the most sacred of the duties of a government, to do equal and impartial justice to all its citizens.Similarly, Jefferson had protectionist views on international trade.
-He believed that not only would economic dependence on Europe diminish the virtue of the republic, but that the United States had an abundance of natural resources that Americans should be able to cultivate and use to tend to their own needs.
-Furthermore, exporting goods by merchant ships created risks of capture by foreign pirates and armies, which would require an expensive navy for protection.
-Lastly, he and other Jeffersonians believed in the power of embargoes as a means to inflict punishment on hostile foreign nations.
+However, Jefferson was of the belief that a tax on income, as well as consumption, would constitute excessive taxation, writing in an 1816 letter:... if the system be established on the basis of Income, and his just proportion on that scale has been already drawn from everyone, to step into the field of Consumption and tax special articles ... is doubly taxing the same article.
+For that portion of Income with which these articles are purchased, having already paid its tax as Income, to pay another tax on the thing it purchased, is paying twice for the same thing; it is an aggrievance on the citizens who use these articles in the exoneration of those who do not, contrary to the most sacred of the duties of a government, to do equal and impartial justice to all its citizens.Lastly, Jefferson and other Jeffersonians believed in the power of embargoes as a means to inflict punishment on hostile foreign nations.
 Jefferson preferred these methods of coercion to war.

 Limited government

 While the Federalists advocated for a strong central government, Jeffersonians argued for strong state and local governments and a weak federal government.
-Self-sufficiency, self-government and individual responsibility were in the Jeffersonian worldview among the most important ideals that formed the basis of the American Revolution.
-In Jefferson's opinion, nothing that could feasibly be accomplished by individuals at the local level ought to be accomplished by the federal government.
+Self-sufficiency, self-government, and individual responsibility were in the Jeffersonian worldview among the most important ideals that formed the basis of the American Revolution.
+In Jefferson's opinion, the federal government should accomplish nothing that individuals at the local level could feasibly accomplish.
 The federal government would concentrate its efforts solely on national and international projects.
 Jefferson's advocacy of limited government led to sharp disagreements with Federalist figures such as Alexander Hamilton.
 Jefferson felt that Hamilton favored plutocracy and the creation of a powerful aristocracy in the United States which would accumulate increasingly greater power until the political and social order of the United States became indistinguishable from those of the Old World.

 After initial skepticism, Jefferson supported the ratification of the United States Constitution and especially supported its stress on checks and balances.
 The ratification of the United States Bill of Rights, especially the First Amendment, gave Jefferson even greater confidence in the document.
 Jeffersonians favored a strict construction interpretation of federal government powers described in Article I of the Constitution.
-For example, Jefferson once wrote a letter to Charles Willson Peale explaining that although a Smithsonian-style national museum would be a wonderful resource, he could not support the use of federal funds to construct and maintain such a project.
+For example, Jefferson once wrote a letter to Charles Willson Peale explaining that although a Smithsonian-style national museum would be a fantastic resource, he could not support the use of federal funds to construct and maintain such a project.
 The "strict constructionism" of today is a remote descendant of Jefferson's views.